Why You Need to Keep Your Hosting in Mind When Expanding Your Business

-For a longer explanation of how bandwidth works in regards to a hosting environment, check out this explainer.
-The short version is, bandwidth gets used up when visitors need to download content from your server.
+Bandwidth gets used up when visitors need to download content from your server.
 The higher the bandwidth, the more people that can be on your site simultaneously without experiencing performance issues.
 Text requires less bandwidth than images.
 Videos would need more.
 But, even your CMS may lead to bandwidth issues if it has background processes that require visitors to keep downloading even if they are not aware of it.
-Heavy development builds of a site can be a leading cause of bandwidth issues, second only to traffic.
-WordPress is rather famous for this.
+Heavy development builds of a site can be a leading cause of bandwidth issues, second only to traffic (WordPress is rather famous for this).

 You know how bandwidth can get used up, but practically speaking what does that mean?
 Running low on bandwidth can give you performance issues.
 Your host will warn you if you’re running up against your limit, in which case you’ll either need to make some tweaks or upgrade your hosting plan.
 Visitors that come to your site, especially during high traffic periods, may be presented with two poor experiences.
 The first is an error and an inability to even access your site.
 The second is even if they are able to access the site, it will be very slow and difficult to navigate.
 Customers are not willing to wait all day for a site to load, so they’ll just leave.